Teaching Ambassador Fellowship

 Educational Values/Philosophy: While settling into the world of physical education, Humphreys has begun pioneering programs that establish meaningful communication channels with student stakeholders; a long-overlooked aspect of most PE programs.
 With childhood obesity and related health concerns recently moving to center stage in this country, he is determined to create and deliver meaningful health and physical education instruction that cultivates a generation of healthy young people committed to lifelong activity.

-Achievements: Humphreys is a National Board Certified Teacher (NBCT) in Early Adolescent—Social Studies, Early Adolescent—English/Language Arts, and has recently submitted a third certification for Early/Middle Childhood—Physical Education.
-As a physical education teacher, Humphreys applied for and received a $1,000 Action for Healthy Kids grant on behalf of Patrick Henry Elementary School.
+Achievements: Humphreys is a National Board Certified Teacher (NBCT) in Early Adolescent—Social Studies, Early Adolescent—English/Language Arts, and Early/Middle Childhood—Physical Education.
+As a physical education teacher, Humphreys has applied for and received more than $8,000 in grant funding and has piloted a partnership with Sqord, a start-up company that produces 3D accelerometers for kids.

-Leadership Experience: Humphreys has served as a co-facilitator for an NBCT Candidate Support Provider class, and acted as a co-state team leader for NBPTS’s “Hill Day” in 2011.
-Humphreys also was a participant in ED Goes Back to School, hosting Deputy Assistant Secretary for Communications Development David Hoff and has served as a volunteer host for a RESPECT conversation in Arlington, VA.
+Leadership Experience: Humphreys has served as a facilitator for an NBCT Candidate Support Provider class and acted as a state team leader for NBPTS’s “Hill Day” in 2011.
+He also was a participant in 2011‘s inaugural ED Goes Back to School, hosting Deputy Assistant Secretary for Communications Development David Hoff.

 Affiliations: National Board for Professional Teaching Standards; Virginia Association for Health, Physical Education, Recreation and Dance; American Alliance for Health, Physical Education, Recreation and Dance, National Education Association, Virginia Education Association.